 About

 Erin M. Klitzke is the artist behind the work of Jude’s Chest.
-She is a full-time graduate student in medieval history whose non-academic interests include sewing, reading, writing, science fiction, fantasy, roleplaying, and Renaissance festivals.
+She is a full-time technical writer with degrees in history, anthropology, and political science whose non-academic interests include sewing, crafting, crochet, reading, writing, science fiction, fantasy, roleplaying, and Renaissance festivals.

 About our jewelry